Caoxuheng/HIFtool/PretrainModel/PSRT/CAVE/readme.md

-A concise guide to PSRT training and evaluation—covering key arguments, defaults, data splits, and reproducible commands for CAVE datasets
+A concise guide to PSRT training and evaluation—covering key arguments, defaults, data splits, and reproducible commands for CAVE dataset

 ## PSRT.Config